-- 1. Witness a citizenry that grapples with the complexity of water resources, culture, and climate change, and advocates for solutions that promote water quality improvement and long-term stewardship to local governments. - 2.
-To observe citizens independently demonstrating watershed protection behaviors. - 3.
-To observe resident volunteers educating their fellow citizens, supported by knowledge and skills. - 4.
-To confirm that MS4 partners are collaborating, using resources, and making progress in their MS4 permits and SWPPP reports. - 5.
-To have active programs and partnerships that foster participation and are relevant to residents. - 6.
-To observe participation and an active pursuit of learning among key personnel and the public at VLAWMO meetings such as TEC, BOD, and CAC.
+- 1. Have a citizenry that understands natural resource protection and responsible use. - 2.
+To observe citizens demonstrating watershed protection behaviors. - 3.
+To observe resident volunteers educating their fellow citizens. - 4.
+To confirm that MS4 partners are collaborating, using resources, and making progress on MS4/SWPPP - 5.
+To have active programs and partnerships that foster participation, relevant to residents and VLAWMO alike. - 6.
+To observe evidence that VLAWMO residents are knowledgeable and engaged in VLAWMO's direction, policies, meetings, and projects.